simontaylor15/Sample.API/README.md

 # Sample.API
 Sample API implemented using of ASP Core / .NET Core

-Create, Update and Delete have not currently been implemented on this API
+Create, Update and Delete have not currently been implemented

 Example API requests: